 Connecting this to your kitchen cabinets, behind a TV or even alongside part of your bedroom allows you to create some fascinating scenarios for your lighting and makes it one of our favourite smart lighting products we’ve used.

-If you’re looking for an artistic way to light your home, the Strip Light may be the way to go allowing for a variety of different options and you can really get creative with where you place it.
+If you’re looking for an artistic way to light your home, the Lightstrip may be the way to go allowing for a variety of different options and you can really get creative with where you place it.
 This won’t be a must-have for everyone, but once you’ve got an idea this can be a great way to make it happen.